 Prepare for teaching online by reviewing content in the eCampus Knowledge Base:

-- Best Practices and Expectations for Online Teaching at UConn
+- Best Practices and Expectations for Online Teaching at UConn - Teaching online is different than teaching in-person.
+Review the best practices and expectations.

 - Managing Your Online Course - Key steps to take before, during, and after your course implementation.
-Consider using a Course Facilitation Plan (CFP) to track these steps
+Consider using a Course Facilitation Plan (CFP) to track these steps.

-- Additional articles on teaching
+- Additional articles on teaching - A curated list of articles related to teaching online.

 Step 3.3: Review and Evaluate